lethaian29062004/A-Basic-Implementation-of-An-SMTP-Client/README.md

 ### Expected Output
-- After successfully sending an email, the application automatically logs the details of your sent email into a CSV file named ( **sent-email.csv** ) .
+- After successfully sending an email, the application automatically logs the details of your sent email into a CSV file named <br>
+  ( **sent-email.csv** ) .
 - Then, you will see **received emails displayed in MailHog** when sent via your app to port 1025.